a-v-medvedev/dbscripts/README.md

 ## Assumed version naming

-As for version signature, the `du_github` and similar functions take versions as tag names or as branch names combined with changeset id, like: `foobar:some_tag`, `foobar:master^HEAD` or `foobar:myfeaturebranch^0987fe4`.
+As for version signature, the `du_github` and similar functions take versions as tag names or as branch names combined with changeset id, like: `foobar:some_tag`, `foobar:HEAD^master` or `foobar:0987fe4^myfeaturebranch`.

 ## Command line arguments handling